What Do I Do About My Epi-Dog's Medications With the Fall Time Change?

 North Carolina State University-College of Veterinary Medicine

-While we may lose an hour of sleep, hopefully,
+While we may look forward to an “extra” hour of sleep, hopefully,

-the time change will not affect your Epi-dog, other than him/her feeling a bit more sleepy with one less hour of
+the time change will not affect your Epi-dog, other than him/her really wanting their food!

 “An extra yawn